steinwurf/kodo-ns3-examples/README.rst

 After building ns-3 you can build the example simulations provided by this repository.
 Currently we have the following examples:

-* ``wifi_broadcast``: Broadcasting packets with RLNC on single transmitter receiver pair with an IEEE 802.11b WiFi channel.
+* ``wifi_broadcast``: This example consists on broadcasting packets with RLNC on a single transmitter receiver pair with an IEEE 802.11b WiFi channel.
-* ``wired_broadcast``: Broadcasting packets with RLNC on a single transmitter with 2 receivers without erasure channels.
+* ``wired_broadcast``: This example consists on broadcasting packets with RLNC from a transmitter to 2 receivers without erasure channels.

-You can see more documentation of each example in the ``main.cpp`` file comments regarding what the example does.
-There you can also check how to control and set up the simulation parameters like packet, field and generation size among others.
+You can see more documentation of each example in the ``main.cpp`` file comments regarding what each example does.
+There you can also check how to control and set up the simulation parameters like packet, field and generation sizes among others.

 Configure the project by running: ::